Ray-Tracing-Systems/kernel_slicer/doc/README_internal.md

    * inputCodeInfo.allKernels        // all kernels from our class
    * inputCodeInfo.allDataMembers    // all class data members
-   * inputCodeInfo.allOtherKernels   // all kernels from other classes (which are used inside *TBD*)

    The implementation is located in in InitialPassRecursiveASTVisitor(InitialPassASTConsumer -> InitialPassRecursiveASTVisitor).